-Visit the site where Abraham Lincoln spent his childhood and learn about the lives of the Lincoln family, who lived here in a pioneer community from 1816 to 1830.
+Lincoln Boyhood National Memorial is dedicated to one of America’s greatest presidents.
+Visit the site where Abraham spent his childhood.
+Lincoln and his family lived here in a pioneer community from 1816 to 1830.
 This National Park offers a glimpse into the young pioneer life of our 16th president.

-The story of the Civil War era president’s 14 formative years in Indiana springs to life at the Living Historical Farm, in the museum and film, and along the park’s scenic trails.
+The story of the Mr. Lincoln’s 14 formative years in Indiana springs to life at the Living Historical Farm.
+Furthermore, visitors learn about young Abe in the museum and film, and along the park’s scenic trails.

-Take a peaceful walk up the wooded Lincoln Boyhood Trail to the gravesite of Abraham Lincoln’s mother, Nancy Hanks Lincoln, and to the Cabin Site Memorial during a self-guided walking tour.
+Take a quiet walk up the wooded Lincoln Boyhood Trail.
+Visit the gravesite of Abraham Lincoln’s mother, Nancy Hanks Lincoln.
+And, check out the Cabin Site Memorial during a self-guided walking tour.

 Living Historical Farm

-Click here to see the hours of operation for local attractions and restaurants.
+Click here to see this month’s hours of operation for local attractions and restaurants.

 Write a review